Composition of the Board

 Remuneration Committee members and meetings

 The remuneration of Non-Executive Directors is determined by the Board within the limits set by the Company’s Articles of Association.
-They have letters of appointment with the Company and their appointments are terminable on three months written notice on either side.
+The Non-Executive Directors have letters of appointment with the Company and their appointments are terminable on three months written notice on either side.

-The Chief Executive Officer and Chief Financial Officer are invited to attend meetings of the Committee but no Director is involved in any decisions relating to their own remuneration.
+The Chief Executive Officer and Chief Financial Officer are invited to attend meetings of the Remuneration Committee, but no Director is involved in any decisions relating to their own remuneration.

 The Group’s remuneration policy is designed to ensure that the remuneration packages attract, motivate and retain all employees of high calibre and to reward them for enhancing value to shareholders.
 The Company’s policy is that a substantial proportion of the total potential remuneration of the Executive Directors should be performance-related and aligned to performance measures that benefit all shareholders and promote the long-term success of the Company.
 The performance measurement of the Executive Directors and the determination of their annual remuneration package, including performance targets, are undertaken by the Remuneration Committee.